Occupational Health and Safety Online Certificate

 Fire Prevention and Protection

-The Fire Prevention and Protection course (COHS 3330) will help you understand the chemistry of fire, a fire's causes, methods of prevention and protection, and the concepts of fire hazard evaluation, control, prevention, reduction and the elimination of hazards.
-A major course focus is the concept of Life Safety as it relates to fires and the loss of life and property from fires in the workplace.
+Fires are a major cause of property damage and loss of life.
+In this course learners will develop an understanding of chemistry of fire, the causes of fire, current methods of fire prevention and protection.
+The concepts of fire hazard evaluation, control, prevention, reduction, and elimination of fire hazards are reinforced.
+A major focus in this course is the concept of Life Safety as it relates to fires and the control of damage and loss of life from fires in the workplace.

 Ergonomics